 There are 19 substantial instruments in Jaipur’s Jantar Mantar, the Samrat Yantra being the most well-known and famous.
 Each has a very unique function.
 It is regarded as the biggest sundial in the nation.

 8. Jal Mahal

 One of the most gorgeous destinations to see in Jaipur is Jal Mahal, often known as the Water Palace.
 It is situated in the middle of Man Sagar Lake, will first give you the impression that it is nearly floating on the lake, and that is the time when this sight will steal your breath away.

 At the Albert Hall Museum in Jaipur, you may experience delicately encompassing culture and tradition in a seductive way.
 It is renowned for its sombre collection of artefacts and a history that is as extensive as the state itself.
 It is a delight for the eyes.

 10. Johari Bazaar

 The Johari Bazaar in Jaipur is a must-visit shopping haven with a stellar reputation.
-This market, which offers a variety of exquisite jewellery and artefacts nearby the Hawa Mahal, can completely engulf visitors in its sprkling splendour.
+This market, which offers a variety of exquisite jewellery and artefacts nearby the Hawa Mahal, can completely engulf visitors in its sparkling splendour.